Blendify/blender-manual/trunk/blender_docs/manual/modeling/meshes/editing/uv/unwrapping/introduction.rst

 The UV coordinates define how this image is mapped onto the face.
 This image then can be rendered or displayed in real-time.
-A 3D View has to be in "Face Select" mode to be able to assign Images or change UV coordinates of the active Mesh Object.
+A 3D View has to be in "Face Select" mode to be able to assign Images or change UV coordinates of the active mesh object.
 This allows a face to participate in many UV textures.
 A face at the hairline of a character might participate in the facial UV texture, *and* in the scalp/hair UV texture.